Glossary

 The use of microscopes to view samples and objects that cannot be seen with the unaided eye.

-Minority Serving Institution (MSI)
+minority Serving Institution (MSI)

 A term used to describe colleges and universities that primarily enroll and serve minority populations.
 These groups can include African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, and Asian Americans.